XanaduAI/Xanadu-Quantum-Codebook/nodes/H.6.1a/challengeDescription.md

 <img src="pics/h-circuit.svg" width="400px">

 The top wire is an auxiliary qubit we measure as part of our circuit, while the bottom wire is the main register carrying the state we want to apply the combined operation to.
-If the outcome is $0$, then the outcome (to normalization) is
+If the outcome is $0$, then the outcome (up to normalization) is

 $$
 (U + V)\vert \psi\rangle.